Aaron Sorkin's Insane Suggestion that Democrats Nominate Mitt Romney is the Only Excuse I Need to Rerun This Piece on Studio 60 on the Sunset Strip

 It takes a writer and creator of Sorkin’s extraordinary talent to create something as transcendently misconceived as Studio 60 on the Sunset Strip.

-Of the many iconic moments of unintentional hilarity to be found in Studio 60 on the Sunset Strip none is more infamous than the scene from “The Wrap Party” where Tom Jeter (Nate Corddry), a cast member of the titular show-within-a-show, leads parents with a strong, stoic “American Gothic” vibe on a tour of the historic studio where his show is filmed.
+Of the many iconic moments of unintentional hilarity to be found in Studio 60 on the Sunset Strip, none is more infamous than the scene from “The Wrap Party” where Tom Jeter (Nate Corddry), a cast member of the titular show-within-a-show, leads parents with a strong, stoic “American Gothic” vibe on a tour of the historic studio where his show is filmed.
 The painfully earnest young man hopes to impress them with his success and the show’s rich tradition, only to have his father respond to his son’s prissy assertion that they were “standing in the middle of the Paris Opera House of American television” by sarcastically yelling, “Well that’s swell, Tom, but your little brother is standing in the middle of Afghanistan!”

-By that point it has already been established that Tom’s parents don’t know who Abbott and Costello are and have never heard their “Who’s on First” routine.
+By that point, it has already been established that Tom’s parents don’t know who Abbott and Costello are and have never heard their “Who’s on First” routine.
 Yet that somehow does not keep their insufferable boob of a son from talking about the Paris Opera House as if it were a reference with deep meaning to them both.

 The “Your little brother is standing in the middle of Afghanistan!” line embodies everything that made Studio 60 both mesmerizingly terrible and weirdly irresistible in one eminently quotable exchange.

 When it comes to unintentional laughter, “The Wrap Party” offers an embarrassment of riches.
-I’m focusing on the Tom and his parents plotline here, but “The Wrap Party” is also the episode where Eli Wallach shows up as a senile old writer to teach everyone about how the blacklist was bad.
+I’m focusing on Tom and his parent’s plotline here, but “The Wrap Party” is also the episode where Eli Wallach shows up as a senile old writer to teach everyone about how the blacklist was bad.
 It’s also the episode where D. L. Hughley’s character goes to a comedy club to see a black comedian he’s interested in as a potential writer and is so horrified to be in the presence of sub-par humor that he looks like God won’t stop punching him in the dick.

 We open with Tom understandably anxious that he won’t be able to impress his parents with his job MAKING LOTS OF MONEY BEING ON A HIT TELEVISION SHOW because, as he tells his colleague Simon Stiles (Hughley), “They don’t know what I do for a living.”

-Tom’s motormouth flibbertigibbet mom and scowling, stoic dad do not seem to have ever met a black person before, either.
-When Tom introduces his folks to his black cast-===mate, his mother gushes that she shouldn’t be saying anything, but when they saw that James Bond movie she thinks Dad got a bit of a crush on Halle Berry.
+Tom’s motormouth flibbertigibbet mom and scowling stoic dad do not seem to have ever met a black person before, either.
+When Tom introduces his folks to his black castmate, his mother gushes that she shouldn’t be saying anything, but she thinks Dad has a bit of a crush on Halle Berry.

 When Tom responds with mortification at the idea that his black colleague has a personal connection to Halle Berry just because they’re both black, Simon is quick to judge him harshly, scolding of the man’s glowering, unpleasant, possibly racist papa, “He works for a living.
 Don’t be an ass.”